Does Renters Insurance Cover Water Damage?

 Paying Your Renters Insurance Deductible

 One thing to keep in mind before filing a renters insurance claim is your deductible.
-If the value of the items you’re trying to recoup isn’t enough to meet your deductible — which is typically between $500 and $2000, depending on your policy — you may want to think twice before filing a claim.
+If the value of the items you’re trying to recoup isn’t enough to meet your deductible — which is typically between $500 or $1000, depending on your policy — you may want to think twice before filing a renters insurance water damage claim.
 Not only will your insurance not pay out for anything below the deductible, you may see a premium rate increase for filing a claim.

 What Types of Water Damage Does Renters Insurance Not Cover?